 Reactive neuroplasticity is our brain’s natural unconscious adaption to information.
 Sight, noises, phenomena, and so on.
 Active neuroplasticity happens through cognitive pursuits such as learning, engaging in social interactions, teaching, aerobics, and creating.
 Proactive neuroplasticity is the conscious and deliberate neural input of information.
 Proactive neuroplasticity is the most potent and effective means of neural restructuring because the calculated regimen of repetitive input compels our neural network to restructure.
 The deliberate repetition of positive personal affirmations is a very effective method of proactive neuroplasticity because the repeated input of positive information causes multiple receptor neurons to fire, dramatically accelerating and consolidating learning and unlearning.
 In the case of social anxiety disorder, it is the cognitive process of countering years of negative self-beliefs with positive or constructive information.

 We drastically underestimate the significance and effectiveness of PPAs because we don’t understand the science behind them.
-PPAs help us focus on goals, challenge negative, self-defeating beliefs, and reprogram our subconscious minds.
+PPAs are self-motivating and empowering statements that help us focus on goals, challenge negative, self-defeating beliefs, and reprogram our subconscious minds.
 PPAs are brief, individually focused statements that we repeat to ourselves to describe what and who we want to be.

 Rational.
 Our overarching objective in recovery is to subvert our life-consistent negative self-beliefs and image, which stem from our core and intermediate beliefs influenced by childhood disturbance and our emotional dysfunction.
 We express them in our automatic negative thoughts (AMTs).
 For the most part, our assumptions are illogical and self-destructive.
 Countering them requires a rational response.
 If our ANT corresponds to our SAD-indued fear of ridicule or criticism, a rebuttal might be an affirmation of our significance – that our opinions and contributions are as valuable as anyone else’s.